the show creators

 BILL WOLAVER - COMPOSER/ARRANGER

 Bill Wolaver received his BM in piano performance from Oklahoma City University.
 He is a prolific and renowned composer and arranger in Nashville, TN, working with multiple publishing companies.
-He and his wife, Robin, have been involved with Christian music over 20 years, with songs, musicals, and arrangements published by a number of leading Christian publishers.
+He and his wife, Robin, have been involved with Christian music for over 20 years, with songs, musicals, and arrangements published by a number of leading Christian publishers.
 Together, they composed Make His Praise Glorious, recorded by Sandi Patty and nominated for Dove Award for 'Song of the Year.'
 In addition, they have received an ASCAP Award for 'Inspirational Song of the Year.'
 He is also the pianist/composer/arranger for the Annie Moses Band.

 JAMES DASILVA - COMPOSER/ARRANGER